reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 87. [Blind SQLi in a DoD Website](https://hackerone.com/reports/196300) to U.S. Dept Of Defense - 7 upvotes, $0
 88. [Information disclosure on a DoD website](https://hackerone.com/reports/184076) to U.S. Dept Of Defense - 7 upvotes, $0
 89. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/225936) to U.S. Dept Of Defense - 7 upvotes, $0
-90. [Root Remote Code Execution on https://███](https://hackerone.com/reports/632721) to U.S. Dept Of Defense - 7 upvotes, $0
+90. [X-XSS-Protection -&gt; Misconfiguration](https://hackerone.com/reports/289846) to U.S. Dept Of Defense - 7 upvotes, $0
-91. [RCE on https://█████/ Using CVE-2017-9248](https://hackerone.com/reports/491668) to U.S. Dept Of Defense - 7 upvotes, $0
+91. [Root Remote Code Execution on https://███](https://hackerone.com/reports/632721) to U.S. Dept Of Defense - 7 upvotes, $0
-92. [Server-Side Request Forgery (SSRF)](https://hackerone.com/reports/382048) to U.S. Dept Of Defense - 7 upvotes, $0
+92. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329376) to U.S. Dept Of Defense - 7 upvotes, $0
-93. [SQL Injection vulnerability on a DoD website](https://hackerone.com/reports/186156) to U.S. Dept Of Defense - 6 upvotes, $0
+93. [RCE on https://█████/ Using CVE-2017-9248](https://hackerone.com/reports/491668) to U.S. Dept Of Defense - 7 upvotes, $0
-94. [Information leakage on a Department of Defense website](https://hackerone.com/reports/186189) to U.S. Dept Of Defense - 6 upvotes, $0
+94. [Server-Side Request Forgery (SSRF)](https://hackerone.com/reports/382048) to U.S. Dept Of Defense - 7 upvotes, $0
-95. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/184495) to U.S. Dept Of Defense - 6 upvotes, $0
+95. [SQL Injection vulnerability on a DoD website](https://hackerone.com/reports/186156) to U.S. Dept Of Defense - 6 upvotes, $0
-96. [Bypass file access control vulnerability on a DoD website](https://hackerone.com/reports/203311) to U.S. Dept Of Defense - 6 upvotes, $0
+96. [Information leakage on a Department of Defense website](https://hackerone.com/reports/186189) to U.S. Dept Of Defense - 6 upvotes, $0
-97. [Remote file inclusion vulnerability on a DoD website](https://hackerone.com/reports/208481) to U.S. Dept Of Defense - 6 upvotes, $0
+97. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/184495) to U.S. Dept Of Defense - 6 upvotes, $0
-98. [HTML injection vulnerability on a DoD website](https://hackerone.com/reports/191902) to U.S. Dept Of Defense - 6 upvotes, $0
+98. [Bypass file access control vulnerability on a DoD website](https://hackerone.com/reports/203311) to U.S. Dept Of Defense - 6 upvotes, $0
-99. [Reflected XSS in a DoD Website](https://hackerone.com/reports/217108) to U.S. Dept Of Defense - 6 upvotes, $0
+99. [Remote file inclusion vulnerability on a DoD website](https://hackerone.com/reports/208481) to U.S. Dept Of Defense - 6 upvotes, $0
-100. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/189069) to U.S. Dept Of Defense - 6 upvotes, $0
+100. [HTML injection vulnerability on a DoD website](https://hackerone.com/reports/191902) to U.S. Dept Of Defense - 6 upvotes, $0
-101. [Server-side include injection vulnerability in a DoD website](https://hackerone.com/reports/192931) to U.S. Dept Of Defense - 6 upvotes, $0
+101. [Reflected XSS in a DoD Website](https://hackerone.com/reports/217108) to U.S. Dept Of Defense - 6 upvotes, $0
-102. [Limited code execution vulnerability on a DoD website](https://hackerone.com/reports/229199) to U.S. Dept Of Defense - 6 upvotes, $0
+102. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/189069) to U.S. Dept Of Defense - 6 upvotes, $0
-103. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/226427) to U.S. Dept Of Defense - 6 upvotes, $0
+103. [Server-side include injection vulnerability in a DoD website](https://hackerone.com/reports/192931) to U.S. Dept Of Defense - 6 upvotes, $0
-104. [X-XSS-Protection -&gt; Misconfiguration](https://hackerone.com/reports/289846) to U.S. Dept Of Defense - 6 upvotes, $0
+104. [Limited code execution vulnerability on a DoD website](https://hackerone.com/reports/229199) to U.S. Dept Of Defense - 6 upvotes, $0
-105. [██████ Authenticated User Data Disclosure](https://hackerone.com/reports/587214) to U.S. Dept Of Defense - 6 upvotes, $0
+105. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/226427) to U.S. Dept Of Defense - 6 upvotes, $0
-106. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329376) to U.S. Dept Of Defense - 6 upvotes, $0
+106. [██████ Authenticated User Data Disclosure](https://hackerone.com/reports/587214) to U.S. Dept Of Defense - 6 upvotes, $0
 107. [Information Disclosure (can access all ███s) within ███████ view █████████ Portal](https://hackerone.com/reports/484377) to U.S. Dept Of Defense - 6 upvotes, $0
 108. [Out-of-date Version (Apache)](https://hackerone.com/reports/184877) to U.S. Dept Of Defense - 6 upvotes, $0
 109. [Default page exposes admin functions and all metods and classes available. on https://██████/█████/dwr/index.html](https://hackerone.com/reports/214800) to U.S. Dept Of Defense - 6 upvotes, $0